fricas/fricas/src/doc/sphinx/source/faq.rst

 1. The fricas command fails.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This is likely one of two problems.
+This is likely due to one of two problems.

 1. FriCAS uses clef as its command line editor.
 This has functionality similar to GNU Readline but was written independently.
 The fricas